mitchlloyd/mitchlloyd.github.io/_posts/2015-11-01-still-programming-2.md

 I have heard of one instance where a company was happy with their cost-effective offshore team in Russia.
-I avoid using the word cheap because this business owner told me they were the most expensive remote team they had ever worked with.
+I avoid using the word cheap because this business owner told me they were the most expensive remote team he had ever worked with.
 The team was translating a mobile application from one platform (iOS) to another (Andriod).
 This type of work (copying an existing application) approaches the kind of rote "translation" work that I'm claiming is not typical of programming.
-I believe that while we wait for standards and platforms to catch up, this type of project could be practical for cheap, remote teams, but in general we should expect technological solutions to problems like this which are purely "incidental complexity" in our current technological environment.
+I believe that while we wait for standards and platforms to catch up, this type of project could be practical for cheap, remote teams, but we should expect this work to diminish.

 I've leaned on the word "cheap" to describe the type of outsourcing that was foretold in 1998, but low-cost is not what makes these teams ineffective.
 The